-True crime dramas have gripped the world in the past few years, but the genre as a whole can be pretty exhausting.
-When you’re done debating your Adnans and Averys in Serial and Making a Murderer, it can be almost relaxing to settle down with a cuppa and some nice fictional crime.
+There's something cathartic about watching the best crime dramas.
+Given true crime dramas have gripped the world in the past few years, the genre as a whole can be pretty exhausting.
+When you’re done debating your Adnans and Averys in Serial and Making a Murderer, it can be almost relaxing to settle down with a cuppa and some a fictional Netflix detective series.

-Here’s a round up of the best crime shows that you can watch right now.
+Here’s a round up of the best crime dramas on Netflix that you can watch right now.
 No need to wait on tenterhooks for the next episode to appear, because seriously, what kind of a person just watches one episode of a TV series anymore?
+Certainly not the ones going through our best Netflix TV shows article.

 Few genres lend themselves so readily to binge-watching as crime, by virtue of the fact that there’s a mystery to be solved and therefore a reason that you have to get to the end right now.